UgurTutuncuoglu/se3355-final/README.md

 - Users can **register**, **log in**, **view movies**, **rate**,  **comment** and **logout**.
 - The frontend communicates with the backend via RESTful API endpoints.
 - All components are responsive and follow a clean UI approach.
+- Postgresql (NEON) in vercel was used.

 ---

 ## 🧠 Assumptions

-- Postgresql (NEON) in vercel was used.
-- Basic authentication using simple POST request with token.
+- Authentication using simple POST request with token.
 - Each user can post multiple rating and multiple comments per movie.

 ---